opentx/opentx-taranis-manual/faq.md

 ## USB-C port on the Frsky X10 and X10s

-__The USB-C port on the X10/X10s has serious design flaw.
+__The USB-C port on the X10/X10s has a serious design flaw.
 Do not use it for anything other than charging with the supplied charger__

-USB-C has been designed to make it safe to plug arbitrary devices together without fear to damage any device this way.
+USB-C has been designed to make it safe to plug arbitrary devices together without having to fear damaging any device this way.
 This done by mainly two main things that devices with an USB-C port *must* comply with.
 Firstly, never switch on power unless being signalled to do so and second *never* output anything other than 5V unless the devices agree with the USB-PD protocol and only by use of the USB-PD protocol to a different voltage.
 The signalling of allowing 5V output can also be by use of a legacy cable (e.g. USB-C to micro USB or USB-C to USB-C socket adapter).

-The FrSky X10 abuses the USB-C as connector for their charger.
+The FrSky X10 the USB-C is abused as connector for the Lipo charger.
 It violates the both of the USB-C safeguards.
-Instead of presenting only 5V when signalled to do so, the USB-C connector on the X10/X10s directly connects to the battery and outputs battery voltage (up to 8.4V) regardles of what the other device is.
-As almost all USB devices are only specified and tested for 5V, connecting the X10/X10s to any USB devices (via USB-C to USB-C or USB-C to USB-A cable) has a good chance to permanently damage the other device.
-The USB-C port also has no USB functionality.
+Instead of presenting only 5V when signalled to do so, the USB-C connector on the X10/X10s directly connects to the battery and outputs battery voltage (up to 8.4V for the default 2S Lipo) regardles of what the other device is.
+As almost all USB devices are only specified and tested for 5V, connecting the X10/X10s to any other USB devices (via USB-C to USB-C or USB-C to USB-A cable) has a good chance to permanently damage the other device.
+The USB-C port also provides no USB functionality.

-The (less common) mini USB connector on the X10 is fine and is the only USB can and should be used to the X10 connect to a PC.
+The (less common) mini USB connector on the X10 is fine and is the only USB that can and should be used to connect the X10 to a PC.

 ## Flashing receivers does not work with the Taranis Q X7